What is Xolair?

 - are allergic to omalizumab or any of the ingredients.
 See the end of this Medication Guide for a complete list of ingredients in Xolair.

-What should I tell my healthcare provider before taking Xolair?
+What should I tell my healthcare provider before using Xolair?

 Before receiving Xolair, tell your healthcare provider about all of your medical conditions, including if you: